AMSOIL Synthetic Motor Oil

 The test has different passing requirements depending on the weight of the oil being tested.
 For example, 10W-30 oil in the United States may lose up to 22 percent, by weight, and still be "passable."
 However, with 20 percent gone, the oil suffers significant performance deficits in characteristics such as pumpability and lubricity.

-Effective July 1, 2001, a new specification, known as GF-3, allows a maximum of 15 percent loss.
-European standards, which have been stricter for years, already limit high quality oils to a maximum of 13 percent loss.
+AMSOIL 10W-30 loses only 5.7% to volatility Effective July 1, 2001, a new specification, known as GF-3, allowed a maximum of 15 percent loss.
+European standards, which have been stricter for years, already limited high quality oils to a maximum of 13 percent loss.
 AMSOIL 10W-30 loses only 6.76 percent to volatility.

 AMSOIL reports these results because they enable informed consumers to understand the value offered by synthetic motor oils.
 Low oil volatility means reduced oil consumption rates, maximum fuel efficiency and higher levels of performance for longer periods of time.